 The new VPUA will have the opportunity to design and execute a comprehensive institutional advancement program and develop a high-functioning, collaborative advancement team, focused on targeted, sustained increases in constituent engagement and fundraising outcomes to achieve the long-term viability of the University, in alignment the University's strategic plan.
-The next VPUA will be responsible for developing a high-performing advancement operation focused on donor cultivation, alumni engagement, and revenue generation across its operations.
+The next VPUA will have the full latitude to organize the office appropriately and will be responsible for developing a high-performing advancement structure and operation focused on donor cultivation, alumni engagement, and revenue generation across its operations.
 The VPUA will have the opportunity to develop and strengthen the promise in a team of advancement and administrative professionals and will be responsible for setting the policies, ensuring best practices, and assessing the operations for accountability, innovations, and growth opportunities.